segunofe/EnforceSecurityAWSLambdaPythonAutomation/README.md

-# Enforce Security Compliance in AWS using Python & Lambda in an automated way
+# Enforce Security Compliance in AWS using Python & Lambda in an Automated Way

 ## Overview